-Stretching for some twenty square kilometres, “Bazaar-e Bozorg-e Tehran” is absolutely one of the favourite Tehran tourist attractions.
-Entering the covered bazaar, you can feel the traditional atmosphere of the ancient Iranian architecture.
+Stretching for some twenty square kilometers, “Bazaar-e Bozorg-e Tehran” is absolutely one of the favorite Tehran tourist attractions.
+Entering the covered bazaar, you can feel the traditional atmosphere of ancient Iranian architecture.

 Alongside countless shops, Tehran Grand Bazaar boasts also historical monuments such as the two mosques Masjid Jama and Masjid Imam.
 Days before major holidays I suggest you avoid visiting it because it’s going to be very crowded.